networknext/next/docs/deploy_to_production.md

 git push origin prod-001
 ```

+## 2. Wait for the deploy to complete in semaphore ci

+Go to https://semaphoreci.com and wait for the deploy to complete.
+It will take around 10 minutes.

-## 2. Initialize the postgres database
+## 3. Initialize the postgres database

 Go to https://console.cloud.google.com and go to "SQL" under the "Production" project.